 From July 2012 onwards, the formula used to calculate 'Actual Cost' has been changed to include the new reimbursement payments which will be charged back to practices from dispensed prescriptions.

-+ Payment for Consumables (previously known as Container Allowance)
+- plus payment for consumables (previously known as Container Allowance)

 Note: electronic Drug Tariff can be found at: